jigargosar/jigargosar.github.io/src/content/posts/2025-07-13-first-post.md

 ---
 title: First Post
 date: "2025-07-13"
-description: Welcome to your first blog post!
+intro: Welcome to your first blog post!
 This is where you can share your thoughts, ideas, or updates.
 ---

 Welcome to your first blog post!
 This is where you can share your thoughts, ideas, or updates.